rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 We resolved the error messages shown in Listing 7-5 by moving the `network` and `network::server` code into the *src/network/mod.rs* and *src/network/server.rs* files, respectively.
-At that point, `cargo build` was able to build our project, but we still get warning messages about the `client::connect`, `network::connect`, and `network::server::connect` functions not being used.
+At that point, `cargo build` was able to build our project, but we still get warning messages saying that the `client::connect`, `network::connect`, and `network::server::connect` functions are not being used.

 So why are we receiving these warnings?
 After all, we’re building a library with functions that are intended to be used by our *users*, not necessarily by